The Five Biggest Problems in Ed-Tech Sales

 - Market Maturity.
 Companies making awesomely cool materials are finding that the major trade shows, and even smaller events built for executive curriculum directors and all the association events are waning in attendance.
 Why?
 Teachers are being told to stop meddling and let the central office do their work to lay out a master curriculum plan since it’s high time there was a whole transition to full coverage models of digital.
 This is so budgets can be swung over in full…eventually when things are all figured out.
 See (1) and (2) and you have an idea why the market has hit a point of inertia.
 There is a maturity of the market happening, a consolidation of power in the hands of far fewer individuals.
 This is normal.

 - Training.
 Sales staff in most Ed-tech organizations are not formally trained sales people.
-Check out this story for a little more background on this.
 They are personable, but not always highly polished and skillful closers.
 The majority in this sector are former teachers.
-Sales is a time-honored profession, with an actual technical skill underlying it.
-If its non-skilled, it gets a bad rap, a.k.a. the un-classy car salesman and Dale Carnegie-ism.
+Sales is a profession, with a great deal of technical skill underlying it.
+If its non-skilled, it gets a bad rap, a.k.a. the stereotypical car salesman.
 Competition scares the non-skilled whereas it exhilarates the skilled.
 When times get tough, poor skill shows up in demands for leads or just poor performance.
 (Since I’ve run and trained thousands of people in sales, both who worked directly for me or for other companies, I can speak to this with a lot of certainty.)

 This all boils down to new market dynamics for vendors on all fronts.
-Trust me, this is a major problem that will now cause a new wave of consolidations of companies, new marketing maneuvers, and the rise of a specialist class of executives in schools.
-A lot of these in schools are former librarians-turned-techie software people.
-Some are former teachers signing up to come to the Learning Counsel’s Gathering in the Fall to get a full immersion in building their digital institution.
+This is a major problem that will now cause a new wave of consolidations of companies, new marketing maneuvers and the rise of a specialist class of executives in schools.
 This is the new target for Ed-tech.